buba-vms/deploy-react-app-btp-tutorial/README.md

 # Services

-* inside `deploy-react-app-btp-tutorial` folder, create an `service-instances` folder you'll need it for creating the xsuaa service
+* inside `deploy-react-app-btp-tutorial` folder, create a `service-instances` folder you'll need it for creating the xsuaa service

 ### HTML5 Applications
 * To display or run HTML5 applications, please subscribe to at least one of the following services, I subscribed to the SAP Build Work Zone, standard edition.